Ancestral, Folk, & Indigenous

 She is skilled in working with people with disabilities and chronic conditions.
 Ana is also a personal trainer and she teaches Aqua Pilates and yoga.

-Topic: Jewish Herbalism & Reconnecting one’s own Ancestral Traditions as a culturally displaced person.
+Herbalism & Reconnecting one’s own Ancestral Traditions as a culturally displaced person

 Morgaine is a lover of medicinal plants and nature.
 She is a medicine maker, a farmer, a wild crafter, and founder of Native Roots.
 Morgaine has a private practice doing bodywork, sound healing, and physical and emotional trauma release.
 She lived in Belize and had the opportunity to apprentice tropical medicine with one of the most revered medicine men in the country the late Don Heriberto Cocom for 8 months.
-She also studied at the Northwest School for Botanical Studies, The Dandelion Center, California School for Herbal Studies, The Dhyanna Center, Blue Otter School, Acutonics Institute for Integrative Medicine, and continues to study with Don Reginaldo Chayax Mayan medicine man in Guatemala.
-She collaborates with his Nonprofit Association to support the protection of the a fully Mayan run rainforest Reserve Bio Itza and brings groups of students to study with him.
+She also studied at the Northwest School for Botanical Studies, The Dandelion Center, California School for Herbal Studies, The Dhyanna Center, Blue Otter School, Acutonics Institute for Integrative Medicine, Ethnic Studies and Anthropology at the University of Colorado and continues to her studies of mayan medicine in Guatemala with Don Reginaldo Chayeux.
+She has collaborated for 9 years with his Nonprofit Association to support the protection of the fully Mayan run rainforest Reserve Bio Itza and brings groups of students to study with him.
 Morgaine has recognized the importance of honoring healing modalities of all cultures and especially the ones of our own tradition even if they have been forgotten by a few generations.
 She grew up with Latino Immigrants as her closest friends and community and found herself easily honoring the elders that still remembered their own language, their own healing modalities and traditions from that community.
 It was a journey of many years before she started to look deeper into reclaiming the healing practices of the ancestral traditions that she came from and hopes to share with all people of European decent to remember to honor their own ancestors, to connect to the land and the people that are currently practicing and keeping the context of European tribal healing traditions alive today.
 She hopes to create a safe space to bridge the gap generational knowledge and cultural similarities and healing tools to encourage self healing and community healing.

 Thomas Anthony Chávez, PhD